Universities across the nation and even federal agencies have experienced the tragedy

 continues to exist based on the extensive research experiments conducted that involve

-the use of biological, chemical, radiological, physical and other laboratory hazards.
+the use of biological, chemical, radiation, physical and other laboratory hazards.

 Creating a Safety Culture

-A safety culture is essentially an assembly of beliefs, attitudes, and patterns of behavior of individuals and organizations that are designed to prevent laboratory accidents and incidents.
+A laboratory safety culture is essentially an assembly of beliefs, values, and patterns of behavior that individuals and the university share, which are designed to mitigate the risk of laboratory accidents and incidents.
 Laboratory incidents often result from a lack of attention to safety issues.
-A safety culture can complement and enhance the effectiveness of established risk controls such as operating procedures and practices that are intended to promote safety and improve compliance with applicable regulations, standards, and guidelines, as well as professional standards and ethics that are intended to accomplish similar goals.
+A safety culture can complement and enhance the effectiveness of established risk controls such as operating procedures and practices that are intended to promote safety and improve compliance with applicable regulations, standards, and guidelines, as well as encourage ethics in research.
 Multiple reports following investigations of incidents at other institutions have revealed a pattern of recurring issues, of complacency, and a lax culture of safety.
 We want to learn from these incidents by taking actions to improve our laboratory safety culture.

-One lesson learned from past reviews is that federal agencies must address cultural factors in addition to policy and management efforts to ensure the effectiveness of its lab safety programs.
-There are many recurring themes, recommendations and lessons learned from incident investigations and federal task force efforts to improve laboratory safety culture.
+Laboratory incident reports have highlighted that federal agencies must address cultural factors in addition to policy and management efforts to ensure the effectiveness of its laboratory safety programs.
+There are many recurring themes, recommendations and lessons learned from incident investigations and federal task force reports to improve the laboratory safety culture.
 Some of these recommendations include: